 Will Selenium Impact The Future of Software Testing?
-Evaluating The Pros and ConsCigniti
+Evaluating The Pros and ConsCigniti Technologies

+Open Source innovation has taken the software industry by storm – Analysts, professionals, experts, all are discussing the impact and witnessing it.
 Agile development and DevOps is contributing substantially to the continuous evolution of code.
-Selenium is being recognized as a powerful open source automation tool for continuous development and delivery.
-For its various apparent strengths, developers and testers are increasingly applying Selenium Automation for web application testing.
+In this context, Selenium is being recognized as a powerful open source automation tool for continuous development and delivery.
+For various apparent strengths, developers and testers are increasingly applying Selenium Automation for web application testing.

-For enterprises, migrating to Selenium involves time, effort and costs, and challenges.
+Global enterprises are increasingly shifting towards adoption of Selenium, thanks to some compelling benefits offered by the tool – Cost-effectiveness, compatibility, speed, and much more.
+However, for enterprises, migrating to Selenium involves time, effort, costs, and challenges.
 It is critical to leverage the right resources, tools, and best practices to ensure a seamless migration.
 Thus, it becomes imperative to migrate test assets from commercial test tools to Selenium right from the beginning.
 It can be done by pooling in industry best practices and accelerating the process of migration.

-Tool-led Selenium migration is growing and is proving to be cost effective.
-It is estimated to be 15 times faster, reduces efforts, which makes it cost effective when compared to the manual effort.
-Though there are other options available in open source frameworks, Selenium is by far the most popular and proven one in the market.
+Selenium migration is estimated to be 15 times faster, and reduces efforts, which makes it cost effective when compared to the manual effort.
+Nevertheless, for enterprises, it is imperative to understand both the sides of the debate and then take a call.

 It’s almost free!